SOVIET TOUR OF TBILISI

 Our final touch will be story of the Rose Revolution (told at the location of the revolution itself), a moment which finally ended Georgia’s post-Soviet struggles and opened new opportunities for us.

 Want to know more?
-Join our Soviet Tour of Tbilisi.
-We are waiting for you.
+Join our Soviet Tour of Georgia.